FilecoinFoundationWeb/filecoin-foundation/src/content/blog/dev-grant-spotlight-4everland.md

     Grant.
 Learn about their contributions and innovations.
 ---

 _This is the latest post in our series highlighting the builders and innovators creating new tools and services on the Filecoin network.
-Learn more about Filecoin Foundation’s_ [_Dev Grants program_](https://grants.filecoin.io/)_._
+Learn more about Filecoin Foundation’s [Dev Grants program](https://grants.filecoin.io/)._

 [4EVERLAND](https://4everland.org/) is a blockchain technology-powered cloud computing platform designed to help developers build Web3 applications efficiently, with technical features such as global acceleration, privacy protection, and distributed storage.
 Based on the technology of IPFS and Ethereum, 4EVERLAND significantly improves Data I/O efficiency and enables stable content storage, more efficient content distribution, faster network access, and storage fraud prevention.